mercedes-benz/acentrik/helm-charts/EDGE_NODE.md

 #### Steps

 Copy and modify the default helm values file as a new custom-values.yaml

+There's a helm values file for each network (Eg: values-polygon.yaml)

 ```
 helm upgrade provider ./provider \